7thLucas/full-app-6a390-12874-4804/_doc/product-overview.md

 ## The core promise

-Turn a full-length lecture recording into a readable summary in roughly the time it takes to grab a coffee — capturing the points worth keeping, not a transcript dump.
+Paste a YouTube lecture link and get a readable, study-ready summary back in roughly the time it takes to grab a coffee — capturing the points worth keeping (and what's likely to be on the test), not a transcript dump.

-## Who it's for _(assumption — to be confirmed in scoping)_
+## Who it's for

-- **Students** reviewing lectures for study, revision, or catch-up after a missed class.
+- **Primary: students** reviewing online/recorded lectures for study, revision, or catch-up after a missed class — and cramming the key points before exams.
-- **Educators / course creators** who want quick summaries of their own recorded sessions to share or repurpose.
+- **Secondary: educators / course creators** who want quick summaries of their own recorded sessions to share or repurpose as study notes.
-- Secondary: professionals reviewing recorded talks, webinars, and training sessions.

 ## Core workflow (the verified operation)